Can we identify genetic risk factors that cause disease of small blood vessels in the brain?

 S.A.R.A.H.
 Stroke Association Relatives & Helpers is a Stroke Association affliated group that offers support and recreational activities.

-We’re looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our busy stroke support management team.
+We’re looking for a passionate and professional individual with excellent interpersonal and organisational skills to join our Stroke Recovery Service covering Pennine Lancs, based in Blackburn.